open-atmos/PySDM/paper/paper.md

   based on the work of @Yang_et_al_2018.
 Presented simulations involve repeated ascent-descent cycles and depict the evolution of partitioning between activated and unactivated particles.
+Similarly, polydisperse lognormal spectra are used in the example based on @Lowe_et_al_2019, where additionally each lognormal mode has a different hygroscopicity.
+The @Lowe_et_al_2019 example additionally features representation of droplet surface tension reduction by organics.

 Finally, there are two examples featuring adiabatic parcel simulations involving representation of the dynamics of chemical composition of both ambient air and